 What Are Skype Apps?

 Skype apps are small applications that plug into your Skype client to enrich it with extra features.
-The Skype App Directory presently counts 38 apps in ten categories, ranging from business to translators.
+The Skype App Directory [No Longer Available] presently counts 38 apps in ten categories, ranging from business to translators.
 Most apps are available for Windows, some also plug into the Mac client, and one is designed to work with Google Android and iOS.
 Unfortunately, Linux users cannot take advantage of Skype apps.